ShieldCI/docs/docs/analyzers/security/app-key.md

 ## What This Checks

-Validates that Laravel's `APP_KEY` encryption key is properly configured, secure, and consistent across environment files.
-Checks for missing keys, placeholder values, weak formats, duplicate definitions, cached configurations, and cross-environment inconsistencies.
+Validates that Laravel's `APP_KEY` encryption key is properly configured and secure in your `.env` file and `config/app.php`.
+Checks for:

+- Missing or empty APP_KEY in `.env`
+- Placeholder/example values (e.g., "your-key-here")
+- Weak key formats (too short or improperly encoded)
+- Duplicate APP_KEY definitions in `.env`
+- Hardcoded keys in `config/app.php` (should use `env()`)
+- Insecure cipher algorithms
+- Cached configuration that prevents `.env` changes from taking effect

 ## Why It Matters